 My mother, the real Jerull Deane, was one of the glittering orbs circling the circus at that time.
 While the storyline is a complete fabrication—an invention of my murderous imagination—the day-to-day doings of the Big Top are accurate in every detail.
 After reading her letters and diaries, plus my own research into the subject, the reader has the opportunity to experience the mid-twentieth century Big Top, as only someone there at that time could.

 Welcome to the world of sawdust, glitter, and murder.

 Death of a Clown – Characters and Synopsis

-Jerull (Jeri) Dean – A twenty-two year old ambitious and talented young woman who calls the circus her home.
+Jerull (Jeri) Deane – A twenty-two-year-old ambitious and talented young woman who calls the circus her home.
 Is on her way to making something of herself within that world when murder threatens to take it all away.

 Tin Foot – Jeri’s web sitter for the past two years, he is the one man who has won her trust and friendship.

 Catalena Baboescu – A teenager and part of a family of knife throwing artists.
 She is devastated by the death of the clown.

 Margie Markel – A tall showgirl, she is one of Jeri’s two best friends in the circus.
 Margie likes men and colorful jive talk.